docs/open-reusables/README.md

 * To open a reusable or variable file:

-   Either select some text containing a reusable or a variable, or just click inside a reusable or variable to place the cursor there, then press:
+   Either select some markdown containing a reusable or a variable, or just click inside the tag for a reusable or variable to place the cursor there, then press:

    **Mac**: <kbd>control</kbd> + <kbd>command</kbd> + <kbd>o</kbd>